Damping off disease can be one of the most frustrating problems when starting seeds. Luckily there are things you can do to prevent large losses.

 What Is Damping Off Disease?

 Damping off is a common fungal disease found in young seedlings.
-It’s probably one of the most frustrating problems that can occur when starting seeds, especially indoors.
+It’s probably one of the most frustrating problems that can occur when starting seeds, indoors.

 By the time you realize a seedling has been infected, it’s too late.
 Even worse, if one seedling in your tray is infected there are probably many more.
 It’s not uncommon to have to throw away an entire tray of seedlings.